 By issuing a special event permit, Hyde Park City makes no guarantees and assumes no liability for the safety of participants or spectators of special events.

-4.70.080 Permit -- Fees
+4.70.080 Permit -- Fees Non Special Event Facility

 Hyde Park City will charge a fee as outlined in the Hyde Park City Fee schedule for the issuance of a special event permit.

 In order to promote, protect and assure the safety and convenience of the people in their use of public streets, public places, and/or private property, the North Park Police Department shall coordinate the use of professional peace officers if the special event requires traffic control or police protection.
-If a fee is required, the North Park Police Department shall so specify the fee required and the fee shall be paid prior to the issuing of the special event permit.
+If an additional fee is required, the North Park Police Department shall so specify the additional fee required and the additional fee shall be paid prior to the issuing of the special event permit.

-Fees may be charged by the Bear River Health Department, the North Park Police Department, Smithfield Fire/EMS or other agencies for special services, equipment or facilities provided by these agencies.
-Such fees shall be specified at the time the agency approves the special event permit application and shall be paid directly to the agency prior to the issuing of the special event permit.
+Additional fees may be charged by the Bear River Health Department, the North Park Police Department, Smithfield Fire/EMS or other agencies for special services, equipment or facilities provided by these agencies.
+Such additional fees shall be specified at the time the agency approves the special event permit application and shall be paid directly to Hyde Park City prior to the issuing of the special event permit.

+4.70.090 Permit – Fees Special Event Facility

-Although a fee may not be required, a permit shall be required for all events held in a facility designed primarily to operate as an event center or reception center that exceeds 500 people.
-An LUA will be held to review the application.
+1. Although a permit application fee may not be required, a permit shall be required for all special events held in a facility designed primarily to operate as an event center or reception center that exceeds 500 people.
+A DRC will be held to review the application and determine a deposit based on the needs of the events, which deposit shall be tendered by the applicant or their appointed designee.
+If additional expenses exceed the amount paid, the deposit will be used to cover the cost of services.
+If no additional expenses are incurred, the deposit shall be refunded.
+If the additional expenses exceed the deposit, the applicant will be billed for the discrepancy, and no further events will be approved for either the property or the applicant until the bill is paid in full.

+2. Prior to offsetting additional expenses with a deposit, as provided herein, Hyde Park City shall provide written notice to the applicant documenting the additional expenses and informing the applicant that the charges will be offset by the deposit and that any deficiency will be billed to the applicant if the applicant does not dispute the charges within seven (7) calendar days after the date the applicant received notice.

-4.70.090 Permit -- Approval and Issuance
+4.70.100 Permit -- Approval and Issuance